Frequently-Asked Questions

 5) What can I do if I don't agree with my Assessment?

 It is strongly recommended that you discuss your assessment with your local Township Assessor before you file a complaint at the County level.
-If you would still like to file a complaint/appeal after speaking with your local Township Assessor, you may file an appeal with the Will County Board of Review.
-Residential, Commercial / Industrial, and Farm appeal forms are available to download in PDF format.
+If you would still like to file a complaint after speaking with your local Township Assessor, you may file a complaint with the Will County Board of Review.
+Residential, Farm, Commercial, and Industrial complaint forms are available to download in PDF format.

 6) What is "BOR" and what do they do?

 BOR stands for "Board of Review".
-The Board of Review prides itself on assisting property owners with the Board of Review appeal process as well as the State appeal process.
+The Board of Review prides itself on assisting property owners with the Board of Review complaint process as well as the State complaint process.
 The Board of Review also approves Senior Assessment Freeze Exemptions and refers Tax Exemptions to the Illinois Department of Revenue.
-Appeals are processed, scheduled for hearing, reviewed and the final decisions are entered into the computer, then mailed to all appellants.
+Complaints are processed, scheduled for hearing, reviewed and the final decisions are entered into the computer, then mailed to all complainants.
 The Board of Review considers all evidence presented before them to arrive at a fair and equitable assessed value within the guidelines of state statute.
-To find out more about the duties of the Board of Review, click here.
+To find out more about the duties of the Board of Review, view the Board of Review Duties page.

-7) How do I submit my Assessment Appeal?
+7) How do I submit my Assessment Complaint?

-There are two ways to submit your appeal:
+There are two ways to submit your complaint:

-1) Electronic Submission: You may submit your appeal via the web on this website.
-Simply Register a new User Account, then upload your appeal on the Submit Appeal page.
+1) Electronic Submission: You may submit your complaint via the web on this website.
+Simply Register a new User Account, then upload your complaint on the Submit Complaint page.

 ~ OR ~

-2) Submit Appeal by Mail: Send your appeal to the Will County Supervisor of Assessments Office via postal mail.
+2) Submit Complaint by Mail: Send your complaint to the Will County Supervisor of Assessments Office via postal mail.
 Our mailing address is the same as our office address:

 Will County Office Building